Joel Schumacher's unrealized projects: The Apartment remake

 On February 24, 1999, Schumacher was hired to direct the remake of Gilles Mimouni's 1996 French thriller film The Apartment for Paramount Pictures and Lakeshore Entertainment.
 By August 1999, Brendan Fraser and Kate Winslet were lined up to star, but their asking price would have brought the budget of the film from $30 million to $50 million and over.
 Lakeshore and Schumacher hoped to cast Freddie Prinze Jr. in place of Fraser and to keep Winslet at a more modest fee, but these plans did not come to pass.
 Instead, Schumacher left the project, which became Wicker Park, directed by Paul McGuigan.

 Church of the Dead Girls

 On April 14, 1999, it was reported that Schumacher had been attached to direct an adaptation of Stephen Dobyns' Church of the Dead Girls for Good Machine and Universal Pictures, with Doug Wright writing the script.
 The horror novel is set in a small town in which a seemingly random disappearance of three local teenagers takes place.

 2000s

+Dare

+While completing post-production on Tigerland and Phone Booth in summer 2000, Schumacher had committed to directing Dare, an Americanized dramatic version of the 1996 BBC thriller Truth or Dare.
+The project was set up at New Regency, with principal photography scheduled for fall that year or early 2001 in San Francisco.